igncp/tests-highways/Readme.md

 In some cases, you must take extra action to run the tests.
 They are listes here:

-- For ExtJS, you must start a server.
+- For ExtJS tests, you must start a server.
 In the root directory of the project and with another terminal of the one that runs the tests, call `npm run sencha-extjs-server`